choonchernlim/gcp-terragrunt-demo/README.md

 * Go to [\[ROOT_DIR\]/terragrunt.hcl](terragrunt.hcl) and update the parameters in `locals { ... }` block.

-* If you are running the code outside of GCP environment (ie: not in Cloud Shell, but from your IDE), run the `gloud` commands below to get authenticated first:-
+* If you are running the code outside of GCP environment (ie: from your IDE instead of Cloud Shell), run the `gloud` commands below to get authenticated first:-
     * `gcloud auth login`
     * `gcloud auth application-default login`
-    * Note: Failure to do so causes Terragrunt to throw "Missing required GCS remote state configuration project" error.
+    * *Note: Failure to do so causes Terragrunt to throw "Missing required GCS remote state configuration project" error.*

 * If the GCS bucket does not exist yet, run this once:-
     * `terragrunt init`
-    * Note: Once the GCS bucket is created, there is no need to run this command again.
+    * *Note: Once the GCS bucket is created, there is no need to run this command again.*

 * To determine changes needed to be applied to the infrastructure:-
     * `terragrunt plan-all`